-Now that we've had a chance to review both the iPhone XS and the larger iPhone XS Max, it's clear Apple's latest phones do more than just add some extra letters to the iPhone X's name.
+After a few months with the new phones that included reviews of both the iPhone XS and the larger iPhone XS Max, it's clear Apple's latest phones do more than just add some extra letters to the iPhone X's name.
 In fact, the iPhone XS Max is our best phone overall.

 While the XS maintains the look of the original iPhone X, plenty of other features have undergone a noticeable change.
 From the display to the processor to the cameras, Apple has made adjustments big and small so that its latest iPhone X models stand out from the version that came before.